plone/buildout.coredev/README.txt

 This buildout uses mr.developer to manage package development.
 See http://pypi.python.org/pypi/mr.developer for more information or run 'bin/develop help' for a list of available commands.

+The most common workflow to get all the latest updates is:

+  $ svn up
+  $ bin/develop rb

+This will get you the latest coredev configuration, checkout and update all packages via Subversion in src and run buildout to configure the whole thing.

+From time to time you can check if some old cruft has accumulated:

+  $ bin/develop st

+If this prints any lines with a question mark in front, you can cleanup by:

+  $ bin/develop purge

+This will remove packages from src/ which are no longer needed, as they have been replaced by proper egg releases of these packages.

 PLIP Implementation
 ===================